YESH: The Institute for Newish Jewish Professionals*

 High-Impact Strategies for the Experienced Manager

 Are you an experienced manager who wants to learn more?
 Hone your managerial skills and knowledge so you can better encourage and monitor staff performance, plan for the long- and short-term, direct daily departmental operations, and report on programs and services.
-We welcome department and program directors, and other experienced managers, and extend priority to managers working within UJA’s network.
+We welcome department and program directors, and other experienced managers.

-Learn more about our curriculum and our program.
+Learn more about our curriculum and stay tuned for updates!

 Institute for Jewish Executive Leadership